WhyWhatHow/jenv/README.md

 ### Why are administrator privileges needed?

-Due to Windows system restrictions, creating system-level symbolic links requires:
+**Windows**: Due to Windows system restrictions, creating system-level symbolic links requires running PowerShell as Administrator.

-`Running PowerShell as Administrator`
+**Linux**: Administrator privileges (sudo/root) are only required for:
+- System-wide installation (symlinks in `/opt/jenv/`)
+- Modifying system-level environment files (`/etc/environment`)

+Without root privileges, jenv will automatically use user-level configuration in your home directory.

 ### Why was this project created?